Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Normal form near orbit segments of non-convex Hamiltonian systems

-However, the unavoidable apparition of the term $\hat pM^{-1}(q_0)M'(q_0) \hat q$ means that (2) has been destroyed.
+However, the unavoidable apparition of the term $\hat pM^{-1}(q_0)M'(q_0) \hat q$ means that (2) has not necessarily been preserved.
 In order to be able to restore it by a vertical change of coordinates, we need a particular choice for the curve $M(t)$ :

 \begin{lemma} We can choose $M(t)$ in such a way that

 where $B(q_1)$ is symmetric for all small $q_1$. \end{lemma}